Online resources abut Gaza available the Institue for Palestine Studies

 From Event

-Announced by the University of Pittsburgh The event is free and open to the public.
-It will be held at Philadelphia Masjid. |
+The event is free and open to the public.
+It will be held at Philadelphia Masjid.

 From Event

-Announced by The University of Pittsburgh About the Event: In conversation with conceptual artist Sama Alshaibi, Brown University professor Nadje Al-Ali and Columbia University professor Kathryn Spellman Poots will discuss her art and the significance of war, exile, borders and environmental destruction in her work.
+In conversation with conceptual artist Sama Alshaibi, Brown University professor Nadje Al-Ali and Columbia University professor Kathryn Spellman Poots will discuss her art and the significance of war, exile, borders and environmental destruction in her work.
 What role do gender and her body play in her work?
-And how does her art draw on historical sources and contemporary realities to express exploitations of freedom? |
+And how does her art draw on historical sources and contemporary realities to express exploitations of freedom?